The Distributed Application Revolution

 Entrepreneurs and corporate intrapreneurs looking for the best platforms to launch their new ideas on, and what the potential pit falls and opportunities are when creating distributed applications.

-Retail investors and lay professionals looking for a more nuanced and holistic view of the space to hedge their personal portfolios by participating in the ecosystem as early adopter users.
+Retail investors and lay professionals looking for a more nuanced and holistic view of the space to hedge their personal portfolios by participating in the ecosystem as early adopters.

 Part I: How It Works

-After a brief introduction, Part I consists of eight fairly dense technical chapters, each with a main concept that builds on top of the last incrementally:
+After a brief introduction, Part I consists of eight primarily technical chapters, each with a main concept that builds on top of the last incrementally:

-1.3.
-Other ways to Make the Sausage: The "Altcoin" (not bitcoin) chapter where we explain how competing systems (called protocols) attempt to do what Bitcoin does at a larger scale and more efficiently.
+1:3 Other ways to Make the Sausage: The "Altcoin" (not bitcoin) chapter where we explain how competing systems attempt to do what Bitcoin does at a larger scale and more efficiently.

-1.4.
-Good Architecture: An overview of how these new protocols are designed as many distinct overlapping layers.
+1:4 Good Architecture: An overview of how distributed protocols are designed as many distinct overlapping layers.
 These layers interact with each other efficiently by only performing actions in the part of the subsystem most relevant to the task at hand.

-1.5.
-In Shard we Trust: Dissecting how monolithic ledgers can be split into scalable chunks of data using sharding, and an explanation of how consensus between shards is possible using Merkle roots while cognizant of hard computer science problems like Sybil attacks.
+1:6 In Shard we Trust: Dissecting how monolithic ledgers can be split into scalable chunks of data using sharding, and an explanation of how consensus between shards while cognizant of hard computer science problems this creates.

-1.6 High Assurance: We will explore the continuum on which we trust the developers writing the code by learning how high assurance functional programming and formal verification paradigms work.
+1:7 High Assurance: An explanation of the degree to which we can provably trust different levels of the code base by learning how high assurance functional programming and formal verification paradigms work.

-1.7 Oracles, Identity, and the Real World: How technologies like oracles, multi signature addresses, and identity management dApps allow us to verify that information stored in distributed ledgers honestly represents the real world.
-The oracle and identity technology stack allows the potential to bring democracy into all facets of business and political processes as just one of many potential use cases.
+1:8 Oracles, Identity, and the Real World: How logic systems like oracles and identity management dApps allow us to verify that information stored in distributed ledgers honestly represents the real world.

-1.8 Quasi Privacy to Data Security: We will end part I by answering the fundamental paradox of how immutable undeleteable records and privacy can co-exist.
+1:9 Quasi Privacy to Data Security: We will end part I by unpacking the fundamental paradox of how immutable transparent records and privacy can co-exist.